9 Best Parks in Boston

 Christopher Columbus Waterfront Park, Boston | Photo Copyright: Stillman Rogers Photography

 Long before the Greenway sprang from the Central Artery, the Christopher Columbus Waterfront Park was the North End's original family park.
-Overlooking Boston Harbor, the park features vine-covered trellises that provide shade along the central pedestrian path.
+Overlooking Boston Harbor, this park features vine-covered trellises that provide shade along the central pedestrian path.
 When not covered in lush leaves, this massive archway is decorated in lights to celebrate the winter holidays.

 The playground is located in the northern corner of the park, loved by kids for its "crow's nest," which affords little ones great views of the boats coming in and out of Boston Harbor.
 Next to the playground is the Massachusetts Beirut Memorial.